-where R and C are the wire resistance and capacitance respectively and R{buf} and C{buf} are the intrinsic resistance and input capacitance of the buffers. dist(a, b) is the rectilinear distance between a and b.
-Unlike the distance calculation where the ideal path length between a and b can be equal to the actual path length, the optimal buffered wire between a and b has delay $\leq AT(b) - AT(a)$.
+where R and C are the wire resistance and capacitance and $R{\text{buf}}$ and $C{\text{buf}}$ are the intrinsic resistance and input capacitance of the buffers, respectively. dist(a, b) is the rectilinear distance between a and b.
+Unlike the distance calculation where the ideal path length between a and b can be equal to the actual path length, the optimal buffered wire between a and b has delay $\leq AT(b) - AT(a)$ .
 We only attempt to optimize paths with large NMFs.

-B. Calculating Non-monotone Factors
+B. Calculating NMFs

-We now present our algorithm for calculating the NMF of all k-hop paths in a circuit, for a given $k \ge 2$.
+We now present our algorithm for calculating the NMF of all k-hop paths in a circuit, for a given $k \ge 2$ .
 Our experiments indicate that the greatest NMFs are often observed on relatively short paths, and optimizing such paths brings greatest benefits.